 Pros and Cons of Beeswax Wood Finish

-Despite its popularity, you must first consider if beeswax finish is the right fit for the use and type of your wood pieces.
-Here, our experienced woodworkers will share its pros and cons to help you decide whether or not you should apply beeswax to your wooden furniture.
+Despite its popularity, you must first consider if beeswax finish is the right fit for your project’s use and its type of wood.
+Here, I’ll elaborate its pros and cons to help you decide whether or not you should apply beeswax to your wooden furniture.

 Beeswax is a soft wax.
 Due to its malleability, finishing wood with beeswax is easy in terms of application compared to other wood polish alternatives such as polyurethane coating.
 Wax is applied by hand and requires some physical effort to manually apply wax using a clean cloth.